 3. Edit your class notes down until you have just a handful, or better still just one sheet, of key facts/notes for each subject, that way you’ll be able to take your notes with you and refer to them during any quiet time e.g. on the bus or in the car on your way to or from school/college.
 Don’t be afraid to use pictures and diagrams or mnemonics (where you create a word/saying to help remember important information e.g. Richard Of York Gave Battle In Vain – each initial letter of the saying represents a colour and it’s order within the rainbow).

 4. Test yourself regularly.
 There’s no point simply reading and re-reading your notes without checking how much information you can actually remember.
 Try organising your notes into two columns, one with questions and the other with answers.
 Cover up the answers and test yourself to see how much you know (don’t cheat!), this will not only give you a boost when you get them right, but will help identify any weak areas.
 Get your family to help test you too!

 5. Revision can be dull so studying with friends can help break that cycle and motivate you to work harder.
-Just remember you’re there to revise not catch-up on Love Island gossip (that can wait until after your revision session)!
+Just remember you’re there to revise not to discuss Game of Thrones theories (that can wait until after your revision session)!

 6. Make sure you eat a proper breakfast or lunch, even if you feel nervous.
 Energy is important!!